Germans: Names

 The English term Germans is derived from the ethnonym Germani, which was used for Germanic peoples in ancient times.
-Since the early modern period, it has been the most common name for the Germans in English.
-The term "Germans" may also be applied to any citizen, native or inhabitant of Germany, a person of German descent, or member of the Germanic peoples, regardless of whether they are of German ethnicity.
+Since the early modern period, it has been the most common name for the Germans in English, being applied to any citizens, natives or inhabitants of Germany, regardless of whether they are considered to have German ethnicity.

+In some contexts, people of German descent are also called Germans.
+In historical discussions the term "Germans" is also occasionally used to refer to the Germanic peoples during the time of the Roman Empire.

-The German endonym Deutsche is derived from the High German term diutisc, which means "ethnic" or "relating to the people".
+The German endonym Deutsche is derived from the Old High German term diutisc, which means "ethnic" or "relating to the people".
 This term was used for speakers of West-Germanic languages in Central Europe since at least the 8th century, after which time a distinct German ethnic identity began to emerge among at least some them living within the Holy Roman Empire.
-However, variants of the same term were also used in the Low Countries, for the related dialects of what is still called Dutch in English.
+However, variants of the same term were also used in the Low Countries, for the related dialects of what is still called Dutch in English, which is now a national language of the Netherlands and Belgium.